Travel Info

 – The Black Rock Desert and most all hot springs in area are closed during August and September.
 Respect the closures.
 If you’re interested in visiting them the rest of the year, visit the Friends of Black Rock-High Rock for more info.

-Route 2 (Pyramid Lake) – From Downtown Reno, go east 3 miles on Interstate 80.
+Route 2 (via Highway 445 by Pyramid Lake) – From Downtown Reno, go east 3 miles on Interstate 80.
 Take Pyramid Way/Highway 445 Exit #18.
 Turn left, go north 30 miles.
 At Pyramid Lake, turn right on Hwy 446 and go east 14 miles to Nixon.
-You can get gas here.
+You can get gas here if you need to, but expect a delay.
 Turn left on Hwy 447, traveling north.
 59 miles to Gerlach, and then 8 miles north on State Route 34 to Burning Man.

 From Las Vegas to BRC: